amaljp/amaljp/README.md

 - 👋 Hi, I’m @amaljp
-- 👀 I’m interested in Python and it's magic.
+- 👀 I’m interested in Python and it's magics.
-- 🌱 I’m currently learning Python for data science using: numpy, pandas, xarray, matplotlib matplotlib..
+- 🌱 I’m currently improving my skills on data science and python.
+Also machine learning and processing gis data using python.
 - 💞️ I’m looking to collaborate on
 - 📫 How to reach me ...